chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 For AWS managed services, map the snapshot role to the OpenSearch dashboard.
 It is necessary to [enable backup and restore in OpenSearch](automate/managed_services/#enabling-opensearch-backup-restore).

-1. Patch the following configuration in Standalone Chef Automate for creating the backup in the S3.
+1. If the standalone Automate is not configured with S3 backup configurations then patch the following configuration in Standalone Chef Automate for creating the backup in the S3.

     ```bash
     [global.v1.backups]